codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

 - [ ] Run `npm install` to install your dependencies
 - [ ] Type `code .` to open the project in VS Code
 - [ ] `npm start` to start your server
+- [ ] Plan your project by creating the tickets you will work through using Github Projects
 - [ ] START CODING!

 # MVP Requirements